Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Gyotin gave her an urbane pant-smile, the one that males who had regular contact with humans had developed that seemed to pass muster as an imitation of a human smile.
 It certainly went over well with Shoo, who shook his paw warmly.

 "I heard about your Clan," she said.
-"I would have visited but…"
+"I would have visited but..."

 "But you have responsibilities," Gyotin finished.
 "Please, do not apologize to me.
 I understand you are a Buddhist yourself?"